mtchms/SyntheticForge/README.md

 ***SyntheticForge*** supports all ***API providers*** and ***local-based*** models.

-This tool can synthesize code and text data or mark up existing ones.
+This tool can synthesize and evaluate text data and do it with existing ones.

 ## ***How to start:***